 - Use the web.
 Online apps offer smart ways to track your finances while reducing clutter.
 Due.com is a web-based personal finance program with a community element.
 Shoeboxed lets you scan or photograph your receipts and organize them online.

 - Know which financial records to keep (and how long to keep them).
 Purge your archives.
 For years, I’ve kept every financial document that comes into my life.
 I literally have dozens of shoeboxes in storage filled with financial documents, most of which I no longer need.
 By learning which documents you need to keep, you can be sure that you’re not storing useless paper.

 Paperless personal finance isn’t without its pitfalls, of course.
 Keep the following best practices in mind if you decide to pursue this route:

 - Backups are important.
 Have a system to protect yourself in case of theft or hardware failure.

 - Avoid digital clutter.
 Don’t let your physical mess become a digital mess.

 - Check for errors.
 Remember to always review your bills and statements to be sure they match your receipts.

 I plan to utilize several of these ideas.
 I’ve already opted out of most junk mail, and I already use Quicken to track my accounts.
 Now I’m going to sign up for electronic billpay through my credit union.
 I’m also going to begin scanning bills and receipts, converting them to PDF.
-To keep from creating a digital disaster, I’ll use Yep, a Mac-based PDF browser.

 I may not be able to eliminate all paper from my life, but I’m going to give it a try!